Vishesh-Gupta/Course-Notes-UW/Computer Science/CS 246/Lecture 6.md

 }
 ```

-file is opened during intiialization
+file is opened during intialization
-when is it closed?
-We will look into it 5 weeks from ow approximately
+Q. When is it closed?

+Ans.
+We will look into it 5 weeks from now approximately
 closed when the filestream variable goes out of scope, that means the function is done in this case.

 C++ parameters for appending are available and other properties

 Anything that we can do with an istream(ostream) variable  (cin) we can do with an ifstream(ofstream) variable.

- Another interesting thing is to attach streams to strigns to read/write
+Another interesting thing is to attach streams to strings to read/write

 ```cpp
 #include <sstream>
 ```